cs3157/recitations/recitation-6.md

 accessing files and metainfo if their name is known, but not listing the files in the directory.

-Permissions are conventially represented as combinations of 3 binary digits.
+Permissions are conventionally represented as combinations of 3 binary digits.
 Each digit represents one of read write and execute.
 So for example, 100 would represent the ability to only read and is a value of 4.
 110 is the ability to write and read and is a value of 6.
 111 would grant read, write, and execute and is a value of 7.
-Conventially, you could combine these in the order owner-group-other in a string like "644" which would mean the owner can write/read, and the group and others and only read. `chmod ### path` can be used to set permissions for a path.
+Conventionally, you could combine these in the order owner-group-other in a string like "644" which would mean the owner can write/read, and the group and others and only read. `chmod ### path` can be used to set permissions for a path.
 Note that you can view permissions